-This lesson covers essential German modal verbs like sollen (should), können (can), müssen (must), dürfen (may), wollen (want), mögen (like), and möchten (would like), teaching how to express abilities, permissions, obligations, and desires using these verbs with infinitives.
+This lesson covers essential German modal verbs such as sollen (should), können (can), müssen (must), dürfen (may), wollen (want), mögen (like), and möchten (would like), teaching how to express needs and permissions combined with infinitive verbs.

 1. A modal verb is always combined with an infinitive.